These terms and conditions govern your use of the website alphaminr.com and its related

 —

-Investments presented in the table above have the same fair value as their carrying value.
+Investments presented in the table above have the same fair value as their carrying amount.

 Short-term investments